Pasilio Tosi

 Viliami Pasilio Tosi (born 18 July 1998) is a New Zealand rugby union player who plays as a Prop for the Hurricanes in Super Rugby and Bay of Plenty in the Bunnings NPC.
 Tosi previously played as a loose forward for Southland before transitioning to prop.

+Club career

+In 2026, Tosi formed part of the Hurricanes squad which won the 2026 Super Rugby Pacific season.
+On 20 June, the Hurricanes defeated the Chiefs 60–5 in the final.

 International career

 On 24 June 2024, Tosi was named in the first All Blacks squad of the year for the 2024 Steinlager Ultra Low Carb Series.
 On 20 July 2024, he made his debut for New Zealand coming off the bench against Fiji.